 Archery is a challenging recreational program that tests students' aim and patience.
 Using re-curve bows, students shoot for 'Olympic-style' bullseye targets and develop their technique.
-Students learn the different parts of the bow and arrow and will be shown the correct procedures and techniques for loading and releasing.
+Students will learn the different parts of the bow and arrow and will be shown the correct procedures and techniques for loading and releasing.

-Available at: Ern Halliday, Point Walter and Woodman Point.
+Available at: Woodman Point.
 Challenge considerations: Individual land challenge that requires both fine and gross motor skills.
 Duration of program: 90 minutes.
-Items required: Enclosed shoes, hat, sunscreen and water bottle.
+Items required: Enclosed shoes, shorts or long pants and jumper (depending on weather).
 Focused Core Shared Values: Social and civic responsibility.